12 min read

 Italy led Europe with mandatory B2B and B2C e-invoicing via the SDI (Sistema di Interscambio) since January 2019.
 All domestic invoices must be transmitted in FatturaPA XML format through the SDI, operated by the Agenzia delle Entrate.
 Cross-border invoices to non-Italian recipients can still be issued in other formats, but the Italian party must report them through the SDI's "esterometro" mechanism (which has been integrated into SDI reporting since July 2022).

-France: the PDP model
+France: the PA model

 Germany: decentralized approach